☎ Call Today Free Consult

 Not every reported incident qualifies as assault under Texas Penal Code §22.01.
 A skilled domestic violence lawyer examines each alleged act to determine whether it meets the statutory definition:

-By breaking down each alleged incident, a lawyer can argue that the supposed pattern of continuous violence is not legally valid, which is often the cornerstone of a successful defense.
+By breaking down each alleged incident, a lawyer can argue that the supposed pattern of continuous violence is not legally valid, which is often the core of a successful defense.

 3. Challenging the Statutory Thresholds for CVAF Application